 - Process Documentation: This type includes workflow documentation, standard operating procedures (SOPs), runbooks, and technical specifications that outline specific processes within an organization.

-Key elements of effective technical writing
+Key elements of effective technical writing skills

 The success of technical writing depends on several foundational elements that ensure clarity, accuracy, and usability.
 These key components help transform complex information into content that readers can easily understand and apply:

 - Clarity: At its core, technical writing needs to be clear.
 The use of precise language, short sentences, and straightforward explanations helps avoid confusion.
 Writers often avoid jargon or, when unavoidable, define it upfront.
+A well-crafted technical document simplifies complex information for the reader.

 - Audience Awareness: Understanding the audience’s background knowledge is crucial.
 Writing for a novice will look very different from writing for an expert.
 Tailoring content to the reader’s needs ensures it’s useful and engaging.